bitsofcotton/bitsofcotton/README-shadow.md

 Therefore, we publish our files also here.

 A twitter account I had (around 2017-early 2020 (I don\'t have clear memory), after then, I don't have any relation on the account.) had to be deleted because of wrong fingerprint on SSL certificate.
+I don't have any of twitter account since then.

 sites.google.com has something buggy on javascript nor someone mitms on line.
 So we have to delete sites.google.com/view/bitsofcotton site.
 (Text cursor bug.)
 And they are archived into web drives because of no response from anyone .